 The census kept rolling through the remaining tribes.

-Dan was lowkey one of the largest tribes at 64,400 — and they only had one clan, the Shuhamites.
+was lowkey one of the largest tribes at 64,400 — and they only had one clan, the Shuhamites.
 One clan doing the heavy lifting for the whole tribe.
 That's efficiency.

-Naphtali rounded things out at 45,400 — four clans (Jahzeelites, Gunites, Jezerites, Shillemites) holding it down for the northernmost tribe.
+rounded things out at 45,400 — four clans (Jahzeelites, Gunites, Jezerites, Shillemites) holding it down for the northernmost tribe.

 The Grand Total and the Land Drop 🏠

-When the dust settled, the final count was 601,730 fighting men across all twelve tribes (not counting the Levites).
-That's actually close to the original number from Sinai (603,550) — meaning even after forty years of plague, rebellion, and wilderness consequences, God had sustained the nation at nearly the same strength.
+When the dust settled, the final count was 601,730 fighting men across all twelve tribes (not counting the ).
+That's actually close to the original number from (603,550) — meaning even after forty years of plague, rebellion, and wilderness consequences, God had sustained the nation at nearly the same strength.

 Then God laid out the land distribution rules: